php-pure/themer/README.md

-# themer
+# PHP Pure's Themer

-A markdown based documentation
+A markdown based documentation that will convert ``.md`` files into well static html page.